isomerpages/pa-cdc/_press-centre/Speeches.md

 Speech by Mr Gregory Vijayendran, SC, Chairman of Pro Bono SG at the Launch of Law Awareness Weeks @ CDC 2023 [(Read here)](/files/delivered%20speech%20for%20mayor%20fahmi%202023%20checked.pdf)[](/files/speech%20by%20chairman%20pbsg%20_lawcdc%202023.pdf)

+Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Launch of CDC Vouchers Scheme 2024[(Read here)](https://www.pmo.gov.sg/Newsroom/DPM-Lawrence-Wong-at-the-Launch-of-CDC-Vouchers-Scheme-Jan-2023)

 Speech by Mayor Low Yen Ling, Chairman of Mayors Committee and Mayor of South West District at the Launch of CDC Vouchers Scheme 2023 [(Read here)](/files/Speech%20by%20Mayor%20Low%20Yen%20Ling%20at%20the%20Launch%20of%20CDC%20Vouchers%20Scheme%202023_3%20Jan%20(002).pdf)

 ### 2022